Oil Pollution Act of 1990

-The Oil Pollution Act of 1990 (OPA) (101 H.R.1465, P.L.
-101-380) was passed by the 101st United States Congress and signed by President George H. W. Bush.
-It works to avoid oil spills from vessels and facilities by enforcing removal of spilled oil and assigning liability for the cost of cleanup and damage; requires specific operating procedures; defines responsible parties and financial liability; implements processes for measuring damages; specifies damages for which violators are liable; and establishes a fund for damages, cleanup, and removal costs.
+The Oil Pollution Act of 1990 (OPA) was passed by the 101st United States Congress and signed by President George H. W. Bush.
+It works to reduce the likelihood of oil spills from vessels and facilities by enforcing removal of spilled oil and assigning liability for the cost of cleanup and damage; requires specific operating procedures; defines responsible parties and financial liability; implements processes for measuring damages; specifies damages for which violators are liable; and establishes a fund for damages, cleanup, and removal costs.
 This statute has resulted in instrumental changes in the oil production, transportation, and distribution industries.

-History/Background
+Background

 Laws governing oil spills in the United States began in 1851 with the Limitation of Liability Act.
 This statue, in an attempt to protect the shipping industry, stated that vessel owners were liable for incident-related costs up to the post-incident value of their vessel.
-The shortcomings of this law were revealed in 1967 with the release of over 100,000 tons of crude oil into the English Channel from the Torrey Canyon.
+The shortcomings of this law were revealed in 1967 with the release of over 100,000 tons of crude oil into the English Channel from the SS Torrey Canyon.
 Of the $8 million of cleanup-related costs, the owners of the Torrey Canyon were held liable for only $50—the value of the only remaining Torrey Canyon lifeboat.
-In the meantime, the Oil Pollution Act of 1924 had passed, but this statue only limited liability for deliberate discharge of oil into marine waters.
+In the meantime, the Oil Pollution Act of 1924 had passed, but this statute only limited liability for deliberate discharge of oil into marine waters.

 Two years following the Torrey Canyon spill, an oil platform eruption in the Santa Barbara Channel made national headlines and thrust oil pollution into the public spot light.
-As a result, in 1970, Congress placed oil pollution under the authority of the Federal Water Pollution Act (FWPA) of 1965, which later became the Clean Water Act of 1972 and had previously only covered sewage and Industrial discharge.
-The FWPA set specific liability limitations.
+As a result Congress placed oil pollution under the authority of the Water Quality Improvement Act of 1970 (later amended by the Clean Water Act in 1972).
+The 1970 law set specific liability limitations.
 For example, vessels transporting oil were liable only up to $250,000 or $150 per gross ton.
 These limitations rarely covered the cost of removal and cleanup, let alone damages.